spatil62/Big-data/labs/week-07/Readme.md

 ## Assignment Setup

 - We will be using the departuredelays files located at:
-  - `~/LearningSparkV2/databricks-datasets/learning-spark-v2/flights`
   - See Python sample below for how to structure commandline input of datasources
   - Note do not use the notebook file provided, we want to challenge you to be able to build this yourself
   - All Code will be created on your local system, pushed to GitHub, and then pulled to your Vagrant Box
-  - You will create one Pyspark file named: `assignment-03.py`
+  - You will create one Pyspark file
-  - You will create on Scala file named: `assignment-03.scala`
+  - You will create on Scala file
     - And the neccesary `sbt` build infrastrucutre
   - You will continue to load data via a commandline argument passing in the path of the file